toralf/torutils/README.md

 ### Idea

-Mark an ip as malicious if its connection attempts over a short time period exceed a given threshold.
+Mark an IP address as malicious if its connection attempts over a short time period exceed a given threshold.
-Block that ip for a much longer time period.
+Block that IP for a much longer time period.

 Therefore a simple network rule won't make it.
 However _ipset_ helps to achieve the goal.
 Further considerations:

 - never touch established connections